Carl J. Hartmann III | Attorney

 The Eighth Circuit in West Publishing Co. adduces no authority for protecting pagination as a "reflection" of arrangement, and does not explain how the insertion of star pagination creates a "copy" featuring an arrangement of cases substantially similar to West's--rather than a dissimilar arrangement that simply references the location of text in West's case reporters and incidentally simplifies the task of someone who wants to reproduce West's arrangement of cases.
 It is true that star pagination enables users to locate (as closely as is useful) a piece of text within the West volume.
 But this location [**36] does not result in any proximate way from West's original arrangement of cases (or any other exercise of original creation) and may be lawfully copied.

-judicial opinions are a highly sought-after commodity in the legal, literary, and news markets.
-Hyperlaw's action in this case served the public good because West was maintaining a monopoly over the market for several thousand judicial opinions based on a tenuous copyright claim.
+Judicial opinions are a highly sought-after commodity in the legal, literary, and news markets.
+Hyperlaw's action in this case served the public good because West was maintaining a monopoly over the market for judicial opinions based on a tenuous copyright claim.
 West was not the author of an original work seeking only to prevent another from making fair use of a portion of a work it had authored.
 West was attempting to use the fact that it had made inconsequential modifications to judicial opinions to maintain a monopoly in the publication of those opinions.
 Thus, rather than invoking the Copyright Act as a shield to protect legitimate creative work, West used it as a sword to perpetuate a monopoly over important government works.

 * * * *